Kief5555/Kahoot-Flooder/README.md

-# kahoot-flooder
-This kahoot flooder works
+# Welcome to the kahoot flooder